OG Anunoby

 Ogugua "OG" Anunoby Jr. (born 17 July 1997) is a British professional basketball player for the New York Knicks of the National Basketball Association (NBA).
-He played college basketball for the Indiana Hoosiers.
-He won an NBA championship with the Toronto Raptors in 2019 and led the league in steals while being named to his first NBA All-Defensive Team in 2023.
+He played college basketball for the Indiana Hoosiers and was selected by the Toronto Raptors in the first round of the 2017 NBA draft.
+With Toronto, Anunoby won an NBA championship in 2019, though he was injured and did not play in the finals.
+During the 2022–23 season, he led the league in steals while earning his first NBA All-Defensive Team selection.

+In December 2023, Anunoby was traded to the Knicks.
+In 2026, he was named to his second All-Defensive Team and reached the NBA Finals with New York.
+In Game 4, he tipped in the game-winning shot to complete the largest single-game comeback in NBA Finals history en route to their first championship in 53 years.
+Anunoby is considered one of the best British players to ever play in the NBA.

 Early life

-Ogugua Anunoby was born in London, England, on 17 July 1997, to Nigerian parents of Igbo descent.
-His father, Ogugua Sr. (1952–2018), taught as a professor in England at the time.
+Ogugua Anunoby was born in Harlesden, London, England, on 17 July 1997, to Nigerian parents of Igbo descent.
+His father, Ogugua Sr., taught as a professor at Oxford Brookes University.
 His mother, Grace Ndidi Okereke, was a track and field athlete who competed at a national level for Nigeria and died of cancer when Anunoby was one year old.
-At the age of four, Anunoby moved with his family to the U.S. and settled in Jefferson City, Missouri, where his father was a professor of finance at Lincoln University.
-His older brother, Chigbo, played in the NFL for the Cleveland Browns, Tennessee Titans, and Minnesota Vikings before expressing interest in entering medical school (he ultimately did not attend).
-Anunoby played football when he was young, but stopped around the age of eight to focus more on basketball because of his height.
+At age four, Anunoby moved with his family to the US and settled in Jefferson City, Missouri, where his father was a professor of finance at Lincoln University.
+His older brother, Chigbo, played in the National Football League for the Cleveland Browns, Tennessee Titans and Minnesota Vikings.
+Anunoby played football when he was young, but stopped around the age of eight to focus on basketball because of his height.

 Anunoby played for Jefferson City High School.
 During his senior season, he averaged 19.1 points and 8.6 rebounds per game and was named a finalist for Mr Basketball in the state of Missouri.
-In October 2014, Anunoby chose to attend Indiana University over Georgia, Iowa, George Mason, and Ole Miss.
+In October 2014, Anunoby chose to attend Indiana University over Georgia, Iowa, George Mason and Ole Miss.